-Now we can use the more general compatible-closure to close only over the places where E allows us to reduce
+Now we can use the more general compatible-closure to close only over the places where E allows us to reduce r : (or/c reduction-relation?
+IO-judgment-form?)

 Returns #t if its argument is a reduction-relation, and #f otherwise.